maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="format-strings"></a>
 ## Format strings

 Format strings, or "images", are used with the `PRINT USING` statement and `USING$` function to control how numeric and string values are displayed.
-Different BASIC dialects developed different format specification systems, and RetroBASIC supports the two most common, HP TimeShare BASIC format and MS-BASIC-80 format.
+Different BASIC dialects developed different format specification systems, and RetroBASIC supports the three most common: HP TimeShare BASIC format, MS-BASIC-80 format, and QBasic format.

 <!-- TOC --><a name="ms-basic-80-format"></a>
 ### MS-BASIC-80 format